wp-plugins/jquery-colorbox/readme.txt

 Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

-I'll include new FAQs in every new version.
-Promise.
+I'll include new FAQs in newer versions.

 == Changelog ==
 = 4.0 (2011-01-31) =